Read This First

 Prompt 5: Name a few individuals who are considered notable philosophers without a formal philosophical education.

-The section turns on Søren Kierkegaard, Friedrich Nietzsche, and Simone de Beauvoir.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Søren Kierkegaard, Friedrich Nietzsche, and Simone de Beauvoir in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Søren Kierkegaard distinct from Friedrich Nietzsche.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Søren Kierkegaard distinct from Friedrich Nietzsche.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A Roman Stoic philosopher and former slave, Epictetus established his own school and developed a philosophy emphasizing virtue, reason, and living in accordance with nature.